-Tree trimming is always a job whose requirements vary based location, type of trees, size and count of branches to be trim.
+Tree trimming is always a job whose requirements vary based on location, type of trees, size, and count of branches to be trim.
 These are some of the things that an arborist will consider before charging you for any trimming job.

 You can imagine having very large pine trees and you want to pay the same as small palm trees.
 Some tasks will even require special equipment such as cranes to get the job done.
 However, expect to pay between $75 per tree upwards to $2,500 based on the job to be done.

 You can trim a tree whenever you like just as long as you are only removing no more than 10% of overall foliage.
-If you intend to remove more, you are best waiting until winter.
+If you intend to remove more, you are best to wait until winter.
 This is when pests and fungus are dormant.
-This will give your tree time to heal before they attacks begin.
+This will give your tree time to heal before the attacks begin.